mplennon617/hacksmuvi-webdev/README.md

 You can access the completed code by running `git checkout endofsession`.

 - To see all of the available branches (versions of the code), run `git branch -a`.
+- To navigate back to the main branch from endofsession, run `git checkout main`.

 # Setup (Do prior to the Workshop)